PathMLP: Smooth Path Towards High-order Homophily: Methodology

-To address the aforementioned issues, in this paper, we first use only MLPs as the aggregators for path to node message aggregation and propose a PathMLP model.
-It can encode the message carried by the paths through simple concatenation operations, and adaptively aggregates the paths start from one node to obtain its representation.
+The aforementioned path sampling strategy can acquire smooth paths that are subsequently utilized for message aggregation, enabling the target node to fuse higher-order homophily in heterophilous scenarios.
+Previous studies~\cite{RAWGNN,PathNet} have employed RNN-like models as aggregators to process paths, which encounter two issues: 1) the architecture of RNN-like models compresses the features along the entire path towards the target node, leading to the over-squashing problem; 2) each path requires separate processing with RNN-like models, resulting in a huge computational cost.
+To address these issues, in this paper, we propose a PathMLP model that employs only MLPs as aggregators to aggregate path information for the target nodes.
+In other words, it can encode messages carried by paths through simple transformation and concatenation operations, and adaptively aggregates path messages to target nodes.

-\paragraph{Step 1: Encoding Path Message} After path sampling, each node $v_i$ obtains $N$ paths $\{p_i^k \mid k=1,\cdots, N\}$, containing high-order homophilous information of the target node.
-For each path $p_i^k$ of the target node $v_i$, we encode its information.
-Specifically, we first encode each node on the path using a linear transformation and non-linear activation:
+\emph{\textbf{Step 1: Encoding Path Information.}} After path sampling, each target node $v_i$ acquires $N$ paths $\{p_i^k \mid k=1,\cdots, N\}$ that contain high-order homophilous information.
+To encode the information of each path $p_i^k$, which belongs to $v_i$, we apply linear transformation and non-linear activation to every node on the path and then concatenate their outputs: